 We work around the high deductible by budgeting a certain amount each month for out-of-pocket medical expenses.
 It’s kind of like an informal health emergency fund, ready if we need it.
 You pretty much have to do that if you have a high deductible with any program.

 In a way, it’s a bit like self-insuring, at least for the first $10,000.
 But it’s comforting to know that Medi-Share will pay 100% of medical costs above that annual deductible.

 - With typical insurance, you pay a monthly premium, but have no idea where the money is going.
 With Medi-Share you are informed of who you are sharing with each month – you can then pray and send letters of support for those members.

-- For most members there is a substantial cost savings over health insurance.
-Most families save $2000 a year on premiums.
+- For most members, there is a substantial cost savings over health insurance.
+Most families can save $2,000 a year.

 - The members vote and make the rules.
 So each year the members vote on what will and won’t be covered.